Our Board of Directors

 Joining the board in 2018, Mrs. Joanne Kearney is Managing Partner and Co-owner of Smithcom Limited, a boutique communications and reputation management consulting firm.
 Joanne’s work at Smithcom focuses on transaction communications, issues and crisis management and reputation-building campaigns in the natural resources and capital markets sectors.
 Philanthropy has always been an important part of Joanne’s professional life, acting as co-chair for the annual St. Patrick’s Day Luncheon hosted by the Ireland Funds, Canada since 2014.

 Joanne received a kidney transplant at UHN’s Toronto General Hospital after her husband, Brendan, donated his kidney though the Canadian Blood Services’ Kidney Paired Donation Program at TGH.
 Joanne and Brendan joined the UHN Transplant Campaign Cabinet in September 2017.
 Since then, Joanne and Brendan, together with their families, have become founding supporters of the Centre for Living Organ Donation at TGH – a world first.

 Edward C. Kress

-Mr. Kress actively supports several philanthropic organizations and in 2011, along with his wife Paddy, established the Kress Family Chair in Esophageal Cancer at University Health Network (UHN) and the Kress Family Esophageal Cancer Research Fund at UHN in 2008.
+Mr. Kress actively supports several philanthropic organizations and in 2011, along with his late wife Paddy, established the Kress Family Chair in Esophageal Cancer at University Health Network (UHN) and the Kress Family Esophageal Cancer Research Fund at UHN in 2008.

 Mr. Kress serves on the Finance Committee.